 - Cheaper prices or exclusive access to some club events;

 - Access to members-only competitive training opportunities;

 - Occasional discounts for CDC members at some shops and on-line stores (announced on the home page when they arise).

-CDC has around 1,000 members per year on average, the majority connected with Cambridge University but including several hundred locals as well.
+CDC has around 600 members per year on average, the majority connected with Cambridge University in some way but including several hundred locals as well.
 For more about who joins CDC, please see the general information about the club.